tembo-io/website/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Deployment

+- `main` is auto-deployed to http://new.tembo.io
+- Open PRs (draft or regular) have preview environments deployed, comment including link will be posted in the PR

 ### Recommended Workflow

 * Check out new branch